System Status

 Before proceeding, ensure:

-- One of the Power BI Solutions report has been downloaded to your computer.
-Power BI solution reports are available to Plus and Premium customers through the Zensai Academy.
+• One of the Power BI Solutions report has been downloaded to your computer.
+Power BI solution reports are available to all customers through the Zensai Academy.

 NOTE

-Power BI Solutions report are available to Success Plus and Premium customers only.
-These reports can be downloaded from a training course available in the Zensai Academy.
+Power BI Solutions report are available to Plus/Premium customers.
+These reports are available for download from a training course available in the Zensai Academy.

 Please contact your Customer Success Manager for more information.